DigitecGalaxus/next-url-state/README.md

 This library provides optimistic updates with URL synchronization:

 1. **Immediate UI updates** - When you call a setter, the UI updates immediately
-2. **URL synchronization** - The URL is updated in the background using Next.js router
+2. **URL synchronization** - The URL is updated in the background using Next.js Router (next-router or App router)
 3. **Smart batching** - Multiple updates within 250ms are batched into a single URL change
 4. **Minimal re-renders** - Only components subscribed to changed parameters re-render